-Longevity risk related to future losses and the payment of compensation / benefits which may differ from the actual compensation that will become payable in the future if the insured live longer than expected.
+Longevity risk related to future losses which may arise if the insured live longer than expected.

 Lapse/cancellation risk arises from the uncertainty related to the behavior of policyholders.
 The long-term life insurance contracts are also significantly affected by the policyholder's right to pay reduced (or not) future premiums and terminate the contract completely.
 Hence, the importance of the risk is significantly affected by the policyholder's behavior (for products that give option).
 Policyholder behaviors can be affected by many factors external to business operations such as economic and financial market conditions.